|Ribbon Documentation Center|

 Re Key Confd Encryption Key

-Use this command to regenerate encryption keys used by the system configuration database.
+Use this command to trigger encryption keys used by the system configuration database to be regenerated.

 |Reenable OS Account|

 Use this command as an admin user of a system (hardware server/SWe Cloud instance) to re-enable an OS account for a specific user.
-The CLI equivalent of this action command is
+In the pop-up window, specify the following:

 For more information, refer to the Configure Accounts sub-section of the page Users and Application Management - Application Management.